Hunger (1974 film): Background and production

 Peter Foldes worked in collaboration with the National Research Council Canada's Division of Radio and Electrical Engineering's Data Systems Group, who decided to develop a computer animation application in 1969.
 NRC scientist Nestor Burtnyk had heard an animator from Disney explain the traditional animation process, where a head animator draws the key cels and assistants draw the fill in pictures.
-Burtnyk worked as lead animator on the NRC project, and he wrote the computer program code.
-The work of the artist's assistant seemed to Burtnyk to be the ideal demonstration vehicle for computer animation and within a year he and physicist Marceli Wein programmed a "key frame animation" package to create animated sequences from key frames.
+Burtnyk worked as lead animator and wrote the computer program code on the NRC project.
+The work of the artist's assistant seemed to Burtnyk to be the ideal demonstration vehicle for computer animation.
+Within a year, he and physicist Marceli Wein programmed a "key frame animation" package to create animated sequences from key frames.